haraldschn/ListScheduling_playground/README.md

 ### simple_test Example

-The schedule (in simple_test) is calculated for the data-dependecy graph of a small instruction trace.
+The schedule (in simple_test) is calculated for individual stages dependecies between instructions.

 Priorities are based on tuple:

-    (operands_ready, issue_ready, id)
+    (operands_ready, instr_idx, node_id)

 # License